jonfleming/PersonalAI/readme.md

 An app that uses the Atlassian API to read the content of Confluence pages.

-A LangChain loader that parses the pages and generates an in-memory vector store of the text embeddings from the Confluence content.
+A LangChain loader that parses the pages, generatestext embeddings from the Confluence content, and saves the embeddings to a Pinecone database.

 A Chat UI that lets you ask questions about the indexed content.